AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-13-A-simple-guide-to-ffmpeg.md

 Same command as before, only thing that changed are the file types!
 FFmpeg will automatically handle the conversion between differen file types.

 <h2><a name='option'>1.4</a> FFmpeg options</h2>
-To see useful options that are avaiable in FFmpeg, you can simply type in 'ffmpeg -h' and it will print a relatively long list of different options as well as a description of what they do.
+You can think about options as modifiers, that depending on their function, will somehow change the output and purpose of your command.
+To see a list of options that are avaiable in FFmpeg, you can simply type in 'ffmpeg -h', hit enter and it will print a relatively long list of different options as well as a description of what they do.
 If you want to see more or ALL options you can type in 'ffmpeg -h long' and 'ffmpeg -h full' respectively.

 Let's have a look at some of them:

-<pre><code>ffmpeg -i input.mp4 -r 25 output.gif
+<pre><code>ffmpeg -i input.mp4 -r 25 output.mp4
 </code></pre>

 Say you have a video file that you'd like to turn into a GIF with a framerate of 25 fps.
 To achieve that, you'd add the '-r' flag in front of the output file name, along with the rate you'd like to set it to.

-Another command that I
+Framerate would be one of many things that we could modify through an additional flag, and this will make much more sense in the coming next sections.
+If you'd like to read up on specific options and what they do, then FFmpeg has a wonderfully detailed documentation about all of them <a href='https://www.ffmpeg.org/ffmpeg.html#Options'>here</a>.